Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Gliscor.md

 ---
 Ability1: Hyper Cutter
 Ability2: Sand Veil
+Baby: 'No'
+BookImageName: HOME472.png
+BookShinyImageName: HOME472_s.png
 BoxSprite: SRD-BoxSprite-gliscor.png
+DexCategory: Fang Scorp Pokemon
+DexDescription: Its flight is soundless.
+It uses its lengthy tail to carry off its prey, then uses its long fangs to do the rest.
+It is more playful than aggressive but it is dangerous if you get close to the enormous claws.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 20
+  Feet: 6.6
+  Meters: 2.0
 HiddenAbility: Poison Heal
 HomeSprite: SRD-HomeSprite-gliscor.png
 Learnset: '[[SRD-Gliscor-Learnset]]'
 Legendary: 'No'
 Name: Gliscor
 Number: 472
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: gliscor.png
 Type1: Ground
 Type2: Flying
+Weight:
+  Hectograms: 425
+  Kilograms: 42.5
+  Pounds: 93.7
 ---

 #PokeroleSRD/Pokedex